 Ice experiments and investigations were a ton of fun during our winter theme!
 Students used pipettes, tweezers, and water to investigate their own ideas and conduct their own experiments.
 One student experimented with how to make holes in the ice.
 See his little hole with the blue water in it!

-The next week we were learning about animals that lived in the Arctic.
+The next week we learned about animals that lived in the Arctic.
 I froze plastic arctic animals in ice.
 As the students were trying to free the animals, they were talking about the animals and building their vocabulary!

-For Christmas, I put wrapping paper scraps and ribbon in the Sensory table for students to cut to help develop scissor skills.
-The second week I added tape and small boxes for students to wrap to continue to strengthen those fine motor muscles.
-I mean what kiddo doesn’t LOVE to cut things up into tiny pieces.
-If you are not allowed to do a Christmas theme you can do a birthday or just plain wrapping paper Sensory table for a birthday or color theme!
+For Christmas, I put wrapping paper scraps and ribbons in the sensory table for students to cut to help develop scissor skills.
+In the second week, I added tape and small boxes for students to wrap to continue to strengthen those fine motor muscles.
+What kiddo doesn’t LOVE to cut things up into tiny pieces?!
+If you are not allowed to do a Christmas theme at your school, you can translate this idea into a birthday theme or just plain wrapping paper to support a color theme!

-Sand is just so calming in the Sensory table!
+Sand is just so calming in the sensory table!
 To start, I only put in buckets, funnels, and shovels.
-Students had funnel races and they explored the relationship between the size of the funnel and the amount of sand it holds (volume)!
+Students had funnel races, and they explored the relationship between the size of the funnel and the amount of sand it holds (volume)!
 The next week, I added two empty juice bottles so students could practice sharing and taking turns.
 Social skill objectives are important too!
+If you can’t find sand in your area, color salt with liquid watercolor for the sensory table.

-If you are learning about planting, create a Sensory table so students can pretend to plant seeds and act out the life cycle of a plant!
-We pretended the rocks were seeds and I put in various size pots and fake flowers so students could compare and sort by size.
+If you are learning about planting, create a sensory table so students can pretend to plant seeds and act out the life cycle of a plant!
+We pretended the rocks were seeds, and I put in various size pots and fake flowers so students could compare and sort by size.
+Be careful with real dirt; most bags of dirt you buy have chemicals in them.

-In my classroom whatever is in the Sensory table tends to end up on the ground.
+In my classroom, whatever is in the sensory table tends to end up on the ground.
 Add baskets with dustpans and brooms so students can clean up what flies out!
 Make a square on the floor with tape (we used our square tiles) to give a visual support to show students where to sweep the mess too.
-At the beginning of the year students needed help using the dustpans but as the year went on they were able to do it independently.
+At the beginning of the year, students need help using the dustpans.
+However, as the year went on, they were able to do it independently.

 Sensory Tables

-We all LOVE sensory tables but let’s face it they can be expensive.
-The one pictured above was from my full day classroom and it was amazing.
-When I started my in-home preschool I just didn’t have it in the budget to get a fancy sensory table so my hubby made one for my classroom…..And do you know what?
+We all LOVE sensory tables, but they can be expensive.
+The one pictured above was from my full-day classroom, and it was amazing.
+When I started my in-home preschool, I just didn’t have it in the budget to get a fancy sensory table, so my hubby made one for my classroom…And do you know what?
 It is just as amazing as the fancy one above!
 You can find the tutorial HERE.

-Wondering what’s inside?
-Well, it’s fishing for letters using fishing poles I made with towel rods, tweezers, magnet wands, and magnet letters (small, wooden, and jumbo size).
+Fishing for letters!
+This one is made with towel rods, tweezers, magnet wands, and magnet letters (small, wooden, and jumbo size).
 I hot glued a ribbon to the back of a cookie pan and hung it on a command hook.
-Students posted the letters they found which lead to lots and lots of conversations about letters and letter sounds.
+Students posted the letters they found, matched letters, and made their names.
+Plus, there were tons of conversations about letters and letter sounds.

 Like it?
 Pin it!